-Pedal, walk or jog through Chicago neighborhoods on The 606, a new 2.7-mile long elevated trail and park system.
-Rising nearly 18 feet above street level, The 606 (which takes its name from the common numerals for all Chicago ZIP codes) officially opened in June 2015 on Chicago's west side, bringing together nature, science and culture and significantly adding to Chicago's urban playground.
+Pedal, walk or jog through Chicago neighborhoods on The 606, a 2.7-mile long elevated trail and park system.
+Rising nearly 18 feet above street level, The 606 on Chicago’s west side (which takes its name from the common numerals for all Chicago ZIP codes) brings together nature, science, and culture — significantly adding to Chicago’s urban playground.

 The elevated park and trailway provides bike and jogging paths, as well as ample green space, while connecting neighborhoods through the reuse of an old industrial rail line and re-purposed bridges.